 Packet Encryption

-Audio and video data packets are encrypted using the following process:
+Audio, video and conference in-call message packets are encrypted using the following process:

 - encrypt_packet(payload, extra_data, active_epochs, user_id, channel_id, seqno, private_key)